Long gone are the days when the only way to transfer money between accounts at different banks was by check or cash.

 - Transfer limits: most online platforms cap the transfer amount for security reasons.
 Therefore, it may be necessary to process multiple transfers.

-Finally, always be on the lookout for scams.
+Finally, when sending money from one bank account to another, always be on the lookout for scams.
 If you discover a way to transfer money that’s not mentioned here and it seems too good to be true, it probably is.